yaseen157/carpy/README.md

 at the operating system prompt.

+If you already have a version of carpy installed and are simply trying to upgrade, use the `--upgrade` flag:

+    $ pip install carpy --upgrade

 An alternative approach to installing carpy is to clone the GitHub repository using `git`, by typing